 Consider all the different people who may be contributing, as well as what you can save to add to the wedding fund over the course of your engagement.
 Add in any personal savings you’re willing to donate to the cause.
 This should give you a good foundation for your total wedding budget as you begin to get quotes and make plans for the big day.
-If anything, you may want to determine a maximum figure that you’re absolutely not willing to go over under any circumstances.
+If anything, you may want to determine a maximum figure that you’re absolutely unwilling to go over under any circumstances.

 Decide on Your Wedding Priorities

-If you and your partner are foodies but don’t care for cake, you may opt to splurge on catering from one of your favorite restaurants and serve inexpensive doughnuts from Krispy Kreme in lieu of a tiered wedding cake.
+If you and your partner are foodies but don’t care for cake, you may opt to splurge on catering from one of your favorite restaurants and serve inexpensive doughnuts from Krispy Kreme instead of a tiered wedding cake.
 Or if you’re the party-all-night types, you may choose to spend a large portion of your budget on the wedding entertainment and less on the floral decor.

-Each couple’s priorities are unique, so be sure to discuss with your partner.
+Each couple’s priorities are unique, so be sure to discuss it with your partner.
 An easy way to do this is to each decide your top 3 priorities and then compare them.
 Budgeting for your wedding is a great first exercise in marital compromise!
 See where you overlap, and be willing to negotiate on dividing the budget to satisfy both sides.

 Book the Big Things First

 It’s also true that good quality vendors tend to book up well in advance.
 Save yourself from wedding disappointments and distress by booking your priority vendors early in the process.
-Knowing you’ve gotten your top choices secured in advance will give you a sense of peace and calm, and allow you to tackle the lower priority items at a more leisurely pace.
+Knowing you’ve gotten your top choices secured in advance will give you a sense of peace and calm and allow you to tackle the lower priority items at a more leisurely pace.